Contact Us Right Now For a Free, Immediate Consultation

 What Are Bad Faith Claims?

 We tend to assume that insurance policies act as a reliable safety net and that the companies behind them are on our side.
 But take away the entertaining advertisements for a minute and stop to think about insurance companies’ business model—they make money by collecting premiums from customers every month while hoping those customers never actually need to make a claim.
-When claims are made, insurance agencies have an army of processes and attorneys at the ready to keep their costs low.
-If you speak to a seemingly cheery insurance representative on the phone, you may not even realize they are making an attempt to coerce you into accepting the lowest amount possible.
+When claims are made, insurance companies have an army of processes and attorneys at the ready to keep their costs low.
+If you speak to a seemingly cheery insurance representative on the phone,you may not even realize they are asking questions and taking notes to gather information to use against you.

 What Is Insurance Bad Faith?
 Understand Your Rights